MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

 # chrome.payments Plugin

 This plugin provides in-app payments and billing functions for Android and iOS.
-It uses the Google Wallet for Digital Goods API, but interfaces directly to the Google Play Store (for Android) and iOS App Store (foriOS).
+It uses the Google Wallet for Digital Goods API, but interfaces directly to the Google Play Store (for Android) and iOS App Store (for iOS).

 ## Status